dart-lang/sdk/docs/language/informal/subtyping.md

 Right intersection introduction:
  - `S <: X & T` if `S <: X` and `S <: T`

-The only remaining non-syntax directed rule is the variable bounds rule:
+The only remaining non-algorithmic rule is the variable bounds rule:

 Variable bounds:
   - `X <: T` if `X extends B` and `B <: T`

-All other rules are syntax directed.
+All other rules are algorithmic.

-Note: I believe that bounds can be treated simply as uses of intersections, which could simplify this presentation.
+Note: We believe that bounds can be treated simply as uses of intersections, which could simplify this presentation.

 ### Preliminaries